What every Refrigerators has:

 Although top-freezer refrigerators are enduringly popular with consumers, they tend to get a lot less love from experts and professional reviewers than other types.
-Mostly, that's because this type of fridge is thought to be less convenient to use, since you have to stoop to get to the main compartment, and offer fewer organizational options.
+Mostly, that's because this type of fridge is thought to be less convenient to use, since you have to stoop to get to the main compartment, and they offer fewer organizational options.
 However, they also tend to be more reliable and less expensive.
-If you think that a different style of refrigerator might be a better fit for your needs, see our discussions of bottom-freezer refrigerators, side-by-side refrigerators, French-door refrigerators and counter-depth refrigerators elsewhere in this report.
+If you think that a different style of refrigerator might be a better fit for your needs, see our discussions of bottom-freezer refrigerators, side-by-side refrigerators, French-door refrigerators andcounter-depth refrigeratorselsewhere in this report.
 We also cover full-sized

-Among top-freezer models, the GE GTE15CTHRWW (Est. $600) is not only a top-rated fridge, it's also a great value.
-Both experts and owners have nothing but love for this 14.6 cubic foot refrigerator, giving it raves across the board for excellent performance, a very straightforward design and enough features for most people.
-One of the few complaints we saw about the GE GTE15CTHRWW is that it's too small for most families, but GE has that covered too, with the otherwise identical, 17.5 cubic foot GE GTE18CTHWW (Est. $630).
+If you need an even smaller fridge, the GE GTE15CTHRWW (Est. $600) is a great value.
+This 14.6 cubic foot refrigerator earns raves for excellent performance, a very straightforward design and enough features for most people.
+One of the few complaints we saw about the GE GTE15CTHRWW is that it's too small for some families, but GE has that covered too, with the otherwise identical, 17.5 cubic foot GE GTE18CTHWW (Est. $630)

 While this GE is just a solid, basic fridge, it has some nice features that are worth noting.
 Most popular is the fact that, in spite of its smaller footprint, the shelves in the door are designed to hold gallon-sized jugs.
 It also features the standard two-crisper design with a solid top for more storage, two adjustable wire shelves, and a single shelf in the freezer.
 It doesn't include an icemaker, but you can add the GE IM4D Icemaker Kit (Est. $90), which users say is very easy to do.

 Where the GE GTE15CTHRWW really shines is in its temperature control performance.
-According to owners, it gets cold fast and stays that way, with littler variation in temperature around the interior.
-In professional tests it gets a Very Good rating for temperature performance, just as good as many refrigerators costing quite a bit more.
+According to owners, it gets cold fast and stays that way, with little variation in temperature around the interior.
+At ConsumerReports.org, it gets a Very Good rating for thermostat control and temperature uniformity, just as good as many refrigerators costing quite a bit more.
 It also earns an Excellent score for energy efficiency, adding to its great value.
 It's estimated that this GE fridge will cost about $40 per year to run, and it is Energy Star qualified.